ZakirHMuradi/SemesterProject/README.md

 This is just a rough estimate, and your actual calorie needs may be different depending on a variety of factors such as your age, body composition, and goals.
 It's always a good idea to consult with a healthcare professional or a registered dietitian to determine the best calorie intake for you.

-# Contributions
-Anyone can contribute to this repository.
-If you want to contribute, please follow the steps below:
-1)  Fork this repository
-2)  Clone the forked repository
-3)  Create a new branch
-4)  Make changes to the code
-5)  Commit the changes
-6)  Push the changes to the forked repository
-7)  Create a pull request
-8)  Wait for the pull request to be merged
-9)  Celebrate your contribution to this repository
-10) Repeat steps 1-9

 # ScreenShots
 <img width="960" alt="image" src="https://user-images.githubusercontent.com/86466557/209962779-2325be9f-0900-407e-a7a6-9b7f233e0e79.png">